 JESUS AND THE SPIRIT

-Most mainstream believers agree that He was fully God at birth and fully human at the same time.
-A paradoxical dichotomy that Christians readily embrace.
+Most mainstream believers agree that Jesus was fully God at birth and fully human at the same time – a paradoxical dichotomy that Christians are told to wholeheartedly embrace.
 We don’t know much about the Jesus’s early life.
 We have one little passage in the book of Luke that says that when Jesus was a twelve He stayed in the temple and was listening and asking questions of the teachers.
 And then after that there is nothing about Him until we see Him going down to meet John the Baptist to get water baptized.

-After Jesus was baptized in water the bible says the Spirit of God descended on Him.
-And BAM!
-Right after that Jesus’s life changed and His ministry began.
-A little point I bring out is that he is the Lord Jesus, Lord and co-creator of the universe, the King of Kings, even Lord at His birth, and yet He did nothing, and perhaps could do nothing, until He had a personal experience with the Holy Spirit.
-So Jesus Himself was even baptized/immersed in the Holy Spirit.
-We’ll see later that this is the same instructions He gave to His disciples as well.
+A little point I like to bring out from this story is that although he was Lord and creator of the universe, the King of Kings, even Lord at humble His birth, He did nothing, and perhaps could do nothing, until He had a personal experience with the Holy Spirit.
+So, what we see is that even Jesus Himself was baptized/immersed in the Holy Spirit.
+We’ll see later that this is the same instructions He gave to His disciples following his death as well.

-If He was Lord at His birth then shouldn’t He have been able to do whatever he needed to do with just the power He had in Himself already being God?
-But the fact that Jesus himself needed to be baptized with the Spirit speaks says to me that The Father, Jesus, and the Spirit need to work together to get their will accomplished.
-Which is another reason why I believe we should not downplay, or make assumptions, about how we even begin to receive the spirit as my evangelical experience did.
+If Jesus was Lord at His birth then shouldn’t He have been able to do whatever he needed to do with just the power He had in Himself with already being God?
+But the fact that Jesus himself needed to be baptized with the Spirit indicates to us that there was something more going on with Jesus’s realati.
+Which is another reason why I believe we should not downplay or make assumptions about how we even begin to receive the spirit as my evangelical experience did.
 This immersion in the Spirit is very important.
 So important that even Jesus as Lord Himself needed the baptism of the Spirit.
 Wow!

 Jesus also had tangible outward characteristics after being filled with the Spirit.
 Only after receiving the Spirit did He formally begin His ministry which was highlighted by using the power and presence of the Spirit to heal diseases and cast out demons (Matthew 12:22-28).